Winifried/e-drive-bobby-car/parts/overview.md

 *individualised 3D printing*
 * radiator grill
-* lock cylinder
+* ignition switch
-* cap of throttle [this is actually the lock cylinder, only the 3D printing got interrupted midway]
+* cap of throttle [this is actually the ignition switch, only the 3D printing got interrupted midway]

 *wood arrangements*
 * throttle